wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 	http.HandleFunc("/webhooks/event", event)
 ```

 That's it!
 We've now created our birthday celebrations time capsule with Go!
-Below we'll run through the step by step process to test the functionality.
+Below we'll run through the step-by-step process to test the functionality.

-## Test it!
+## Test It!

 Now that we've built this project, let's outline the process from start to finish: